shafique-md18/low-level-design/solutions/parkinglot/notes.md

     class TransactionRepository {
         +save(Transaction transaction)
     }
+    TransactionService o-- TransactionRepository
+    TransactionService *-- PaymentStrategyFactory
     class TransactionService {
         -transactionRepository : TransactionRepository
-        -paymentGatewayService : PaymentGatewayService
+        -paymentStrategyFactory : PaymentStrategyFactory
-        +processPayment(double amount, ParkingTicket ticket, PaymentStrategy paymentStrategy)
+        +processPayment(double amount, ParkingTicket ticket, PaymentMethod paymentMethod)
     }
-    class PaymentGatewayService {
-        +processPayment(double amount, PaymentStrategy paymentStrategy)
-    }
-    Transaction o-- TransactionStatus : "Has"
-    Transaction o-- TransactionType : "Has"
-    TransactionService o-- TransactionRepository : "Has"
-    TransactionService o-- PaymentGatewayService : "Has"
 ```

 ### Other considerations:
 1. Exception handling for - ParkingLotFull, TransactionFailure, etc.
 2. Auditing - Adding auditing for vehicles entering and leaving the facility.
-3. Instead of hard deleting the entities we should soft delete, using (isActive and deactivatedAt)
+3. Instead of hard-delete the entities we should soft-delete, using (isActive and deactivatedAt)
 4. Events/Observers for system notifications
 5. Validation layer for central validation
 6. Monitoring and metrics capabilities
+7. How to handle transaction idempotency?

+#### Key Synchronization Considerations:

+1. Use appropriate lock types:
+   1. ReentrantLock for complex locking
+   2. ReadWriteLock for read-heavy scenarios
+   3. Synchronized blocks for simple cases
+2. Make collections thread-safe
+3. Use volatile for single-value concurrency
+4. Implement idempotency where needed
+5. Handle deadlock scenarios.
+6. IMP - How to handle concurrent payments?
+   1. We need to allow for concurrent payments but not for same tickets.
+   2. For this, we can have -
+    ```java
+    ConcurrentMap<String, Lock> ticketPaymentLocks;
+    public Transaction processPayment(double amount, ParkingTicket ticket, PaymentMethod paymentMethod) {
+        // Get or create a lock specific to this ticket Lock ticketLock = ticketPaymentLocks.computeIfAbsent(
+            ticket.getId(),
+            k -> new ReentrantLock()
+        );

+        try {
+            // Lock only this specific ticket's payment ticketLock.lock();
+        } finally {
+            ticketLock.unlock();
+        }
+    }
+    ```

 Summary of When to Use Factory in Your Design:
 Vehicle Creation: Use Factory to create different vehicle types based on user input or configuration.